-The view menu can turn the tool bars, snapshot display area, status bar, image information display, image information display and color histograms on and off.
+The view menu can turn the tool bars, snapshot display area, status bar, image information display, and color histograms on and off.
 Simple choose the menu option to show or hide the display.

 Tool bars

 DISPLAYING IMAGES IN THE IMAGE-CORRECTION WINDOW